 In my experience, Doordash has historically paid lower delivery fees than any of the other carriers.
 In fact, it's not even close.
-One of the big factors here is that other platforms tend to bump up the pay as the time and the distance of the delivery increases.
+One of the big factors here is that other food delivery gig companies tend to bump up the pay as the time and the distance of the delivery increases.

 Not Doordash.
 They claim to pay based on distance, duration and desirability.
-However, when you see fifteen mile deliveries offered for $3, you know that two of those three are a lie.
+However, when you see fifteen mile deliveries offered for $3, you know that the first two of those three are a lie.

 I feel like Doordash CEO Tony Xu is kind of set on operating on the cheap.
-Doordash just isn't going to shell out enough to pay a large enough base pay to make those no tip orders desirable enough for a significant increase in accepted deliveries.
+Doordash just isn't going to shell out enough to pay a higher base pay to make those no tip orders desirable enough for a significant increase in accepted deliveries.

-So why not just pay more on the lower tip orders?
+So why not just pay better money on the lower tip orders?